unchainlife/cheeseshop-js/docs/aggregate-roots.md

 ```

 ### Get a single Record

+Loads a single record from the database, using the primary key.

 ```
   const repo = new Repository(...);
   const products = await repo.get({ Product: { productId: 123 } });
 ```

 ### Get Multiple Records

+Loads multiple records from the database in a single hit, using their primary key.

 ```
   const repo = new Repository(...);
   const products = await repo.get({